Fine-grained Pseudo-code Generation Method via Code Feature Extraction and Transformer: Related Work

 \subsection{Pseudo-code Generation}

-Pseudo-code written by natural language is helpful for program comprehension for novice developers.
-If pseudo-code could be generated automatically from the source code, we could achieve the on-demand generation of pseudo-code without human effort.
-However, in real software projects, pseudo-code rarely exists since it is laborious and redundant to write.
-For example, pseudo-code is only necessary for the novice developer.
-Moreover, manually adding pseudo-code into existing source code would impose a large burden on the developers.
-Therefore, we hope that the pseudo-code generated by the proposed method should accurately describe the code's function and can be generated automatically and quickly.
+Code comment generation aims to generate the description of function and purpose for the code and reduces developers' time for reading code.
+While the pseudo-code generation can help novice developers understand the source code's details at the fine-grained level.
+According to pseudo-code, the developers can understand what each statement does.

-To generate pseudo-code, Oda et al.~\cite{oda2015learning} resorted to statistical machine translation.
+To generate pseudo-code, Oda et al.~\cite{oda2015learning,fudaba2015pseudogen} resorted to statistical machine translation.
 They mainly considered phrase-based machine translation and tree-to-string machine translation frameworks.
-Later, Deng et al.~\cite{deng2020code} proposed a type-aware sketch-based seq2seq learning method to generate the natural language description of the source code.
-This method combines the type of the source code and the mask mechanism with the LSTM.
+Hajie et al.~\cite{haije2016automatic} implemented a sequence-to-sequence model via LSTM to generate comments for code fragments.
+Alhefdhi et al.~\cite{alhefdhi2018generating} proposed an approach to automatically generate pseudo-code from source code by using LSTM and Neural Machine Translation.
+Xu et al.~\cite{xu2018automatic} treated the pseudo-code generation task as a language translation task and considered a sophisticated neural machine translation model and attention seq2seq model for this task.
+Li et al.~\cite{dong2018coarse} considered the replication mechanism and sketch generation for fine-grained semantic learning of code.
+Rai et al.~\cite{rai2019generation} proposed an approach to generate pseudo-code from the python source code.
+In the first step, they converted python code into XML code for better code information extraction.
+Next, important information extracted from the XML code was later used to generate pseudo-code with the help of pseudo-code templates.
+Xiong et al.~\cite{xiong2020code2text} proposed the method Code2Text.
+The pseudo-code is generated by constructing two encoders to learn the syntactic and semantic information of the code respectively.
+Deng et al.~\cite{deng2020code} proposed a type-aware sketch-based seq2seq learning method.
+This method can generate the natural language description of the source code, which combines the type of the source code and the mask mechanism with the LSTM.